A FEW OTHER EVENTS FOR

 - Itâ€™s National Pie Day.
 Read How to Make an Apple Pie and See the World by Marjorie Priceman.

-The 20th Singapore Robotic Games is taking place on January 22 and 23 at the Science Center in Singapore.
+The 20th Singapore Robotic Games is taking place today at the Science Center in Singapore.
 Does this sound like fun or what?
 Since I canâ€™t be there, I am doing the next best thing: picking up Ame Dyckmanâ€™s Boy + Bot, one of the funniest and most original picture books of 2012.

 In a very understated tone, the text announces â€śA boy was collecting pinecones in his wagon when he met a robot.â€ť And then the magic continues and they play.
 But while rolling down a hill, the robot malfunctions because its power switch gets turned off.
 Dragging his friend home, the boy tries everything to revive the robot, even feeding it applesauce, only to fall asleep with the problem unsolved.
 When the boyâ€™s parent unintentionally bumps the power switch back into the right place, the tables are turned and the bot tries to help the sleeping boy.
 With a completely satisfying and happy story arc, the two friends, now revived, can play with each other.
 A final page shows them hand in hand, walking into the sunset together.